 Once you control and then inhibit the mold growth by cutting off its source of moisture, the smell usually goes with it — as do the mold spores that can become airborne and trigger those allergy and asthma attacks.

-What if it isn’t Air Purifier vs Dehumidifier, but Air Purifier and Dehumidifier?
+Air Purifier vs Dehumidifier Or Air Purifier and Dehumidifier?

 If you’re just in the market for an air purifier or dehumidifier, then Allergy Buyers Club has some great options for you, depending on your home’s size and your particular needs.